 - Bring a 2nd phone.
 That iPhone 4S in your drawer is perfect for navigating the city with apps.
 Phone theft is rampant in blocos and nightclubs.
 It can also hold your new Brazilian SIM card.

-- Google Maps – pre-plan your route (by foot or Metro) and save them “offline” maps.
+- Google Maps – pre-plan your route (by foot or Metro) and save them as “offline” maps.
 Download our Google Map now.

 - Avoid mosquitos – Aside from dengue fever, many mosquitos in Brazil are now carrying the zika virus.
 Bring your own DEET mosquito repellent .
 Pharmacies in Rio sell the cheap stuff.